Search guidelines

 Global search: provided by EBI Search and covers all EBI indexed resources

-Global search box By default, the EBI search box appears in the #global-masthead and all searches are directed to EBI Search.
+By default, the EBI search box appears in the #global-masthead

 Local search: a search technology developed or picked by a service

-Local search For local searach, a search box should be included in the #local-masthead and the search box in the global header disappears.
+and the search box in the global header disappears.
 All searches in the search box search the local resource.

-Including a local search box will disable the global EBI Search in the #global-masthead.
+Including a local search box will disable the global EBI Search in the #global-masthead

-Further guidance on local search boxes
+Expanded guidance on a local service search

-• Filters: Any filters or facets should appear on the left hand menu. (sample)
+- Filters: Any filters or facets should appear on the left hand menu. (sample)

-• Search EBI as well: The local search should also perform a query using the EB-eye on all EBI resources and present those Global results on the right hand side of the results page.
+- Search EBI as well: The local search should also perform a query using the EB-eye on all EBI resources and present those Global results on the right hand side of the results page.
 Each global result category will have a designated icon to facilitate quick visual recognition. (sample)

-• Empty search behaviour: If a user submits a search without inputing a query, the result page should indicate that no query was received and give some examples of typical searches.
+- Empty search behaviour: If a user submits a search without inputing a query, the result page should indicate that no query was received and give some examples of typical searches.

-• Service homepage search: On a service homepage the local service search may be placed in the main content area. (sample)
+- Service homepage search: On a service homepage the local service search may be placed in the main content area. (sample)

 Improving the search experience for your users